Henryk91/note/README.md

 Once loaded add a username at the top and click on either my notes or all notes

 - My Notes will only show notes created by you.
-- All Notes will show all notes in the list.

 A live demo version can be found [here](https://henryk91-note.glitch.me)